Peter Sirr: Life

 Peter Sirr was born in Waterford in 1960, before moving to Dublin with his family as a child.

 Sirr was educated at Trinity College Dublin.
-He won the Patrick Kavanagh Poetry Award in 1982, and he won the poetry prize at Listowel Writers' Week in 1983.
+He won the Patrick Kavanagh Poetry Award in 1982, and the poetry prize at Listowel Writers' Week in 1983.
 He has divided much of his time between Ireland, Italy, and Holland, though he has now settled back in Dublin.
 He was director of the Irish Writers' Centre from 1991 to 2002, and was editor of Poetry Ireland Review from 2003 to 2007.
 He was on the shortlist twice for the Poetry Now Award for his collection Nonetheless in 2005 and for The Thing Is in 2010.
-In 2011, he won the Michael Hartnett award for The Thing Is.
+In 2011, he won the Michael Hartnett Award for The Thing Is.

+He has written radio plays and a novel for children, Black Wreath.

-Peter Sirr is currently a freelance writer and translator.
-He also lectures part-time at Trinity College Dublin.
+Sirr is currently a freelance writer and translator.
+He lectures part-time at Trinity College Dublin.

-A member of Aosdána, he lives in Dublin with his wife Enda Wyley and their daughter, Freya.
+A member of Aosdána, he lives in Dublin with his wife Enda Wyley and their daughter.